SirLorrence/Path-Tracer/README.md

-## Installation
+## Installation + Build

 This program has been tested on Pop OS and MacOS but should work under any system that has cmake and a C++ compiler installed.

-Once project files are download and you are currently in the project directory, you can generate the Makefile using the following command:
+Once project files are downloaded, and you are currently in the project directory, you can generate the Makefile using the following command:

 ```
 mkdir build